9Chapter 9 - The Linear Regression Model - Introduction

 A fitted line is shown in the graph.
 This fitted line pretends to represent the linear relationship between the monthly Alfa returns and the IPyC monthly returns.
 This line is the regression line, which represents the “conditional” mean of Y with respect to X.

 We observe that for each increase in 10% of the IPyC return, the increase in the Alfa return is a bit higher than 10%.
 We can see this in the slope of the fitted line.
 For example, for 10% increase (0.1) of the IPyC return, the increase in the Alfa return is close to 15% or 17%.
 The slope of the fitted line represents the sensitivity of Alfa return with respect to changes in the market return.
 If the fitted line has a slope of 45 degrees, in other words, if it has a slope of 1, then on average for one percent increase in the IPyC, the percentage increase in the Alfa stock return will also be about one percent.
-If this line has a higher slope (closer to a vertical line), then the sensibility of Alfa with respect to the market will be very high.
+If this line has a higher slope (closer to a vertical line), then the sensitivity of Alfa with respect to the market will be very high.

 Mathematically we can express the expected return of Alfa as the conditional mean (that is the fitted line in the previous graph) as a simple linear relationship: